Gaëtan Bong: Olympiacos

 On 19 August 2013, he signed a contract with Olympiacos for £850,000, signing a three–year contract.
 Bong was previously linked with a move to Olympiacos, who was interested in signing him.

 Bong made his Olympiacos debut, starting the whole game in the left–back position, in a 2–1 win over Atromitos on 25 August 2013.
 This was followed up by keeping two clean sheets in the next two matches.
-Three days later on 17 September 2013, he made his UEFA Champions League debut, in a 4–1 loss against Paris Saint-Germain and went on to make four appearances in the UEFA Champions League.
+Three days later on 17 September 2013, he made his UEFA Champions League debut in a 4–1 loss against Paris Saint-Germain and went on to make four appearances in the UEFA Champions League.
 However, Bong was sidelined for two months, due to sustaining ankle and foot injuries.
-It wasn't until on 10 November 2013 against rivals’ PAOK when he returned as a late substitute, in a 4–0 win.
+He returned as a late substitute in a 4–0 win against rivals' PAOK on 10 November.
 Bong then set up a goal for Alejandro Domínguez to score the club's third goal of the game, in a 3–0 win over Ergotelis on 1 December 2013.
 A month later on 8 January 2014, he scored his first goal for the club, in a 4–0 against Asteras Tripoli in the Greek Cup.
 During a 2–0 win over Skoda Xanthi on 26 January 2014, Bong received a racist abuse from Skoda Xanthi's supporters; after the match, he condemned the action via his social media account.
 From 1 December 2013 to 26 January 2014, Bong helped the side keep eight consecutive clean sheets, which he played six matches.
 Throughout the 2013–14 season, Bong was the first choice left–back position despite being placed on the substitute bench.
 At the end of the 2013–14 season, making twenty–eight appearances and scoring once in all competitions, he helped Olympiacos win their 41st Superleague Greece title this season.

 However, in the 2014–15 season, Bong found his first team opportunities at Olympiacos limited, due to fallen out of favour under the new management of Michel and was expected to leave over the summer, which never happened.
 It was announced on 30 January 2015 that Olympiacos has terminated a contract of Bong.